 The conversation will be guided by an independent panel of people with perspectives ranging from theatre making in South Wales to tech investment in Gaza, local government in the North of England to the world’s alliance of civil society organisations.
 It will be chaired by Julia Unwin, the former chief executive of the Joseph Rowntree Foundation, and is made up of Asif Afridi, Sarah Gordon, Bert Massie, Danny Sriskandarajah, Rhiannon White, Carolyn Wilkins, Steve Wyler, Debu Purkayastha.

 This panel will be powered by a collaboration of four unique organisations.
 Citizens’ UK has its roots in communities across England.
-Goldsmiths (including the Faiths and Civil Society Unit and the Department for Media and Communications) brings skills in academic research, looking at the changing trends in civil society. openDemocracy facilitates wide ranging discussion about the powerful institutions in our society.
+Goldsmiths (including the Faiths and Civil Society Unit and the Department for Media, Communications and Cultural Studies) brings skills in academic research, looking at the changing trends in civil society. openDemocracy facilitates wide ranging discussion about the powerful institutions in our society.
 And Forum for the Future brings years of experience of helping people figure out how the world is changing and how best to respond.

 The Inquiry has been funded by Baring Foundation, Esmee Fairbairn, Barrow Cadbury, Paul Hamlyn, Lloyds Bank Foundation, City Bridge Trust, Lankelly Chase and Calouste Gulbenkian Foundation.
 Research support has also been provided by NCVO.